SantosZuber-zz/Contacts-App/README.md

 > 3rd Step:
 >
-Once you have already installed it, open XAMPP Control Panel and make sure that you keep Apache and MySQL running while you open Contacts-App.
+Once you have already installed it, open XAMPP Control Panel and make sure that you keep Apache and MySQL running while you are using Contacts-App.
 To make them run, just press start on both of them.

 > 4th Step:
 >